Hariom051/Music-App-using-ReactJs/README.md

 # Music-App-using-ReactJs
-In this App Anyone can search for a song and listen for upto 30 seconds 🚀🚀🚀🚀🚀🚀. used Itunes API...
+In this App, Anyone can search for a song and listen for upto 30 seconds 🚀🚀🚀🚀🚀🚀. used Itunes API...